Silhouette Mirage: Gameplay

 Silhouette Mirage is an action side-scroller and features seven levels presented in a 2D view.
 The game's major mechanic is based around the concept of two opposing attributes, "Silhouette" and "Mirage".
 Enemies are either "Silhouette", which can only be destroyed using "Mirage" attacks or "Mirage" which can only be destroyed using "Silhouette" attacks".
 The protagonist Shyna automatically changes between these different forms when facing in a certain direction.
 When facing right she turns red and uses "Mirage" attacks and when facing left she turns blue and uses "Silhouette" attacks.
 Both Shyna and enemies have health, which is reduced by being hit with the opposite attribute attack, and "spirit" which is reduced by being hit with the same attribute attack.
 Spirit determines how much damage a weapon does.
 Since getting on the correct side of an enemy is an integral part of gameplay, Shyna is capable of grappling, throwing and sliding, all of which can be used to get an enemy on the correct side so they can be damaged with the corresponding (opposite) attribute attack.
 These melee attacks do not damage enemies.
 Some bosses are able to switch between "Silhouette" and "Mirage".

 Shyna also has the ability to triple jump, crawl and dash.
 Crawling and dashing allows the player to run up walls and along ceilings which acts as both an evasive and defensive technique and also as a means to reach hidden or seemingly unreachable areas.
 Shyna is also armed with a reflector that allows her to bounce enemy projectiles back at them.
 Additional weapons/magic known as "parasites", such as "Surosa" (single shots), "Cavitas" (homing blasts) and "Grattoni" (a powerful laser) can be purchased with coins from the Hare Wares vendor at certain points in the game.
 A small amount of coins are collected by killing enemies; however, more coins can be obtained by mugging them using a technique called "Cash Bash".
 In addition to being able to save progress, the game also uses a system of continues which was more common in arcade games or games from previous generations.
 The player only has a single life, but can continue up to nine times.

 The game's difficulty was increased in the North American version, with weapon prices being increased, enemies causing more damage, and the player's spirit energy reducing as they use weapons.
 Due to this new spirit reduction feature, when Shyna reduces an enemy's spirit, she now also absorbs this spirit.
 Most of the initial options are also locked in this version, and can only be modified by completing the game's five paths, upon which a special bonus feature is also unlocked.

-The games developers explained that they are meant to be played and completed in a single setting.
+The games developers explained that they are meant to be played and completed in a single sitting.